beegee-tokyo/RUI3-Signal-Meter-P2P-LPWAN/README.md

 In this case double check all settings on the device and LoRaWAN server and check if a gateway is in range and connected to the LoRaWAN server.

-After the device has joined the network, it will send confirmed packets to the LoRaWAN server.
-The LoRaWAN server will send a downlink packet with the ACK.
+After the device has joined the network, it will send unconfirmed packets with LinkCheck request enabled to the LoRaWAN server.
+The LoRaWAN server will answer to the LinkCheck request.
 The display will show
 - Linkcheck result
 - Packet number and number of gateways
 - DR of the received packet